raveljs/ravel/README.md

 ### Routes

 `Routes` are Ravel's wrapper for `koa`.
 They support GET, POST, PUT and DELETE requests, and middleware, via decorators.
 Like `Module`s, they also support dependency injection.
-Routes are most useful for implementing non-REST things, such as static content serving or template serving (EJS, Jade, etc.).
+Though `Routes` can do everything `Resources` can do, they are most useful for implementing non-REST things, such as static content serving or template serving (EJS, Jade, etc.).
 If you want to build a REST API, use `Resource`s instead (they're up next!).

 *routes/index.js*
 ```javascript